hacs/documentation/documentation/installation/remove.md

 1. Delete the `hacs` directory under `custom_components`.
 1. Delete all files containing `hacs` under the `.storage` directory.
 1. Restart Home Assistant.

+When removed the wrong way.
+An option is to install it again.
+Just move hacs back to custom components and reboot.
+And start the remove procedure again.